suchyta1/kittie/doc/preprocessor.md

 * `--tree-output` Ordinarily, updated source files write into the same directory as the corresponding source file.
 Setting `--tree-output` to to a directory sends the output files to this directory, into subdirectories mimicking the original directory structure
 * `--confdir`     Where the setup file writes.
-Default is $REPO_TOP them into $OUPUT_ DIR using a mimicked directory structure.
+Default is $REPO_TOP
 * `--name`        A name for the application.
 This is written into the setup file.
 The default is the repository top directory name.
 This only affects things that happen behind the scenes.